jedevc/fyp-report/report.md

 ```

 This block uses the `M_PI` value defined in the `math.h` header.
 Note that in
-this case we have to explicitly include the header, while normally we don't
+this case, we have to explicitly include the header, while normally we don't
 have to.
 For more information, see **[External Library Integration](#external-library-integration)**.

 ### Grammar

 An annotated simplified EBNF grammar is defined below.

-This grammar isn't quite complete, mostly for simplicity, and ignores
+This grammar isn't quite complete, mostly for simplicity.
+As part of this, it
-white-space, as well as newlines, as well as a couple of other minor constructs
+ignores white-space, including newlines, as well as a couple of other minor
-and hacks used to optimise and clarify the implementation of the parser.
+constructs and hacks used to optimise and clarify the implementation of the
+parser.

 ```
 (* a specification is a series of high-level pieces *)